-The Institution of Professional Engineers New Zealand (IPENZ) accredits engineering degrees, which are recognised in many other countries.
+Engineering New Zealand accredits engineering degrees, which are recognised in many other countries.

 A tertiary entrance qualification (NCEA Level 3) is required.
 You will need at least 14 NCEA Level 3 credits in each of calculus, physics and chemistry.
 Other useful subjects include English, and technology subjects such as design and visual communications.

 Entry into some four-year Bachelor of Engineering programmes is extremely competitive (some institutions offer entry into the second year based on performance in an open first year).

 Process or chemical engineers should be:

 Any kind of work experience in a processing plant is useful for process or chemical engineers, as is engineering workshop or assembly experience, which can be learned through tertiary training.